This page explains how imports and exports work in Memorystore for Redis.

 To prevent export from causing memory starvation, you should have 50% free memory in the instance during the export process.
 This may not be required all the time, depending on your write load, but having 50% free memory ensures that there is enough free space to accommodate copy-on-write overhead, if many pages are touched during the export process.

-To understand the current memory usage of your instance, set up a Stackdriver alert to notify you when your memory usage reaches a customizable threshold.
-Additionally you should set up a memory monitoring dashboard with Stackdriver.
+To understand the current memory usage of your instance, set up a Google Cloud's operations suite alert to notify you when your memory usage reaches a customizable threshold.
+Additionally you should set up a memory monitoring dashboard with Google Cloud's operations suite.
 These measures allow you to understand your instances memory usage patterns.
 Understanding memory usage patterns enables you to size your instance correctly when exporting at regular intervals.